XanGrab/fetch-frontend-takehome/README.md

 # Fetch Frontend Takehome Exercise - XanGrab

 A simple client-facing API for the Fetch take-home exercise built using TypeScript, React, ReactQuery, and Vite.
-Deployed Using GitHub Pages.
+Deployed using GitHub Pages.

 ## Testing Locally